itdxer/blog.itdxer.com/_posts/2025-03-20-on-relation-between-sigmoid-softmax-and-tanh.md

 description: "The article shows relations between the sigmoid, softmax, and tanh functions.
 Specifically, it shows how one of these functions can be used to represent another straightforwardly."

-tags: ['deep learning', 'machine learning', 'llm', 'neural networks']
+tags: ['deep learning', 'machine learning', 'llm', 'neural networks', 'math']

 comments: true
 share: true